 Others from the 47th were also killed or wounded, including Private John C. Sterner (killed), and Privates Cornelius Kramer, George Miller, and Thomas Nipple (wounded).
 In addition, the regiment nearly lost its second-in-command, Lieutenant-Colonel G. W. Alexander.

-Still others were captured, marched roughly 125 miles to Camp Ford near Tyler, Texas, and held there as prisoners of war by Confederate forces until released during prisoner exchanges in July, August, September, or November.
+Still others were captured, marched roughly 125 miles to Camp Ford, Tyler, Texas, the largest Confederate prison camp west of the Mississippi River, and held there as prisoners of war by Confederate forces until released during prisoner exchanges in July, August, September, or November.
 At least two members of the 47th never made it out alive while still others remain missing to this day.

 Their battle wounds not yet even healed, the 47th Pennsylvanians received a collective shock when the 47th’s Major William S. Gausler was discharged on 11 April 1864, allegedly for cowardice.
 Four days later, on 15 April, First Lieutenant William Reese was also discharged for alleged cowardice, per General Order No. 36 issued by Headquarters of the 19th U.S. Army Corps.
 The damning charges for both men were then reaffirmed on 6 May 1864, and were approved via the U.S. War Department’s Special Order No. 169, Paragraph 39.